AlainParadis/designschool/_topics/sharpen-and-blur.md

   <img class="size75" alt="blurs-iris-blur-example" src="/images/photoshop-sharpen-and-blur/blurs-iris-blur-example.jpg">

-  The blur effect is radial. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery" class="sans">Adobe</a>: Use the Iris blur to simulate a shallow depth-of-field effect to your picture, irrespective of the camera or lens used.
+  The blur effect is radial. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery">Adobe</a>: Use the Iris blur to simulate a shallow depth-of-field effect to your picture, irrespective of the camera or lens used.
 You can also define multiple focus points, an effect almost impossible to achieve using traditional camera techniques.

   ### Spin Blur

   <img class="size75" alt="blurs-spin-blur-example" src="/images/photoshop-sharpen-and-blur/blurs-spin-blur-example.jpg">

-  The blur effect is radial. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery" class="sans">Adobe</a>: Using the Spin Blur effect, you can rotate and blur the image around one or more points.
+  The blur effect is radial. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery">Adobe</a>: Using the Spin Blur effect, you can rotate and blur the image around one or more points.
 The spin blur is a radial blur measured in degrees.
 Photoshop lets you work with center points, blur size and shape, and other settings, all while viewing a live preview of the changes.

   ### Tilt Shift Blur

   <img class="size75" alt="blurs-tilt-shift-example" src="/images/photoshop-sharpen-and-blur/blurs-tilt-shift-example.jpg">

-  The blur effect is radial. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery" class="sans">Adobe</a>: Use the <a href="https://en.wikipedia.org/wiki/Tilt&ndash;shift_photography" target="_blank" title="Wikipedia's page on Tilt-Shift photography.">Tilt-Shift effect</a> to simulate an image taken with a tilt-shift lens.
+  The blur effect is radial. <a href="https://helpx.adobe.com/photoshop/using/blur-gallery.html" target="_blank" title="Adobe's support page about Blur Gallery">Adobe</a>: Use the <a href="https://en.wikipedia.org/wiki/Tilt&ndash;shift_photography" target="_blank" title="Wikipedia's page on Tilt-Shift photography.">Tilt-Shift effect</a> to simulate an image taken with a tilt-shift lens.
 This special effect blur defines area of sharpness, and then fades to a blur at the edges.
 The Tilt-Shift effect can be used to simulate photos of miniature objects.

 assignment: |
   Sharpen the provided images with the techniques listed below.
 Be sure you <span class="command">Convert for Smart Filters</span> at the outset.